-This beautiful facility, set in a pristine environment on the banks of Lake Añangu, is also considered as being one of the best examples of community-based tourism to be found in Ecuador.
+This beautiful facility, set in a pristine environment on the banks of Añangu Lagoon, is also considered as being one of the best examples of community-based tourism to be found in Ecuador.
 The project is 100% owned by the Kichwa community of Añangu and more or less the entire lodge staff is drawn from there.

-After a two-hour journey down the Río Napo from Coca by motorised canoe, the lodge is reached by a further one to two hour ride along the black-water Añangu creek, this time by a paddled, dugout canoe.
+After a two-hour journey down the Napo River from Coca by motorized canoe, the lodge is reached by a further one to two-hour ride along the black-water Añangu creek, this time by a paddled, dugout canoe.
 This tranquil mode of transport offers excellent opportunities to have your first views of the park’s extraordinarily diverse range of wildlife and lush tropical vegetation.

-On arrival, the view of Napo Wildlife Centre is equally enchanting: the clutch of thatched, pink cabañas reflected in the still water of Lake Añangu confirm that you have arrived somewhere truly special.
-There are 16 very spacious cabañas, each with a king-sized bed, private bathroom with on-demand hot water showers, 24-hour electricity and private deck with lake views.
-The comfortable main hall, with its traditional Kichwa open architecture, offers several social areas, including a well-stocked bar, reading lounge, dining area and an observation tower with a 360-degree view of the surrounding jungle.
+On arrival, the view of Napo Wildlife Center is equally enchanting: the clutch of thatched, pink cabañas reflected in the still water of Añangu Lagoon confirm that you have arrived somewhere truly special.
+There are 16 very spacious cabañas and two suites, each with a king-sized and full-sized bed, private bathroom with on-demand hot water showers, 24-hour electricity and private deck with lake views.
+The comfortable main hall, with its traditional Kichwa open architecture, offers several social areas, including a well-stocked bar, reading lounge, dining area and an observation tower with a 360-degree view of the surrounding jungle and even an elevator!

-Being inside the Yasuní reserve gives visitors to Napo Wildlife Center unrivalled access to wildlife.
-Day and nighttime hikes are undertaken with both a bilingual naturalist guide and a local Añangan, who are trained as Yasuní park rangers.
+Being inside the Yasuní National Park gives visitors to Napo Wildlife Center unrivalled access to wildlife.
+Day and nighttime hikes are undertaken with both a bilingual naturalist guide and a local guide from the community, who are trained as Yasuní park rangers.
 The amount of wildlife within the park is astounding: macaws, toucans, spider monkeys, howler monkeys, golden-mantled tamarind, capybara, tapir and even an occasional jaguar, in addition to other species of rare birds and monkeys.